jboss-developer/jboss-developer-shared-resources/guides/CONFIGURE_MAVEN.md

 Configure Maven to Build and Deploy the Quickstarts
 ===============

-Summary: The artifacts and dependencies needed to build and deploy applications to JBoss EAP 6 are hosted in public repositories.
+Summary: The artifacts and dependencies needed to build and deploy applications to Red Hat JBoss Enterprise Application Platform 6 are hosted in public repositories.
 You must configure Maven to use these repositories before you build and deploy the quickstarts.
 How you do this depends on whether you plan to use JBoss Developer Studio or Maven command line to build and deploy your applications.
 Both methods are described below.

 * [Configure Maven - For Use with Command Line](#configure-maven-for-use-with-command-line): Follow these instructions if you plan to build and deploy the quickstarts using Maven command line tools.
 * [Configure Maven - For Use with JBoss Developer Studio](#configure-maven-for-use-with-jboss-developer-studio): Follow these instructions if you plan to build and deploy the quickstarts using JBoss Developer Studio.